 Vegetarians should consume a variety of calcium sources in order to meet daily requirements.

 Dairy products are a rich source of calcium.
 If your diet does not include dairy products, calcium can be obtained from plant-based foods, but the amount of calcium that the body can absorb from these foods varies.
 Here is a list of vegetarian-friendly sources of calcium:

 - Low-fat or fat-free milk, yogurt and cheese

-- Fortified soy milk or rice milk
+- Fortified plant-based milks such as soy or almond

 - Fortified ready-to-eat cereals

 - Calcium-fortified juice

 - Some leafy green vegetables including collard greens, turnip greens and kale